grafana/xk6-disruptor-demo/README.md

 Even when will provide all the required commands in this tutorial, it would also be convenient if you have some familiarity with using [kubectl](https://kubernetes.io/docs/reference/kubectl/) for managing applications in Kubernetes.

-> :warning: The demo has been tested on Linux, it might not work with other OS.
+> :warning: The demo has been tested on Linux and Windows 11 - using a [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).
+It might not work with other OS.

 ## The case study